kyleleow/ngrx-movies-rank/README.md

 ## Commit Message
 Format is following the [angular commit message format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md)

+---
-<a name="myfootnote1">1</a>: Footnote content goes here: Tests were written with purpose to verify the main functionalities.
-Hence, it does not cover e2e test and does not achieve 100% code coverage.
+<a id="myfootnote1">1</a>: Tests were written with the purpose to verify the main functionalities.
+Hence, it does not cover e2e tests and does not achieve 100% code coverage.[↩](#a1)